 CONFIDENTIALITY AGREEMENT

-This Agreement entered into this 15th day of May , 2001 between __________ (“_______” or “Party”) and PacifiCorp (“PC” or “Party”) (collectively the “Parties”) evidences the terms and conditions under which a Party will be granted access to certain Confidential Information of the other Party.
+This Agreement entered into this 15th day of May , 2001 between Enron North America Corp. (“ENA” or “Party”) and PacifiCorp (“PC” or “Party”) (collectively the “Parties”) evidences the terms and conditions under which a Party will be granted access to certain Confidential Information of the other Party.

-As part of the consideration for the Parties furnishing the Confidential Information to the Receiving Party and the Receiving Party agreeing to receive the Confidential Informationworking together for purposes of the activities described below, the Parties agree as follows:
+In consideration of the Disclosing Party furnishing the Confidential Information to the Receiving Party and the Receiving Party agreeing to receive the Confidential Information, the Parties agree as follows:

 1. Purpose

-The Parties will be working together for the purposes set forth in Attachment A (the “Activity”), attached and incorporated herein.
-In order for the Parties to assist one another in performing the Activity, it will be necessary for the Parties to disclose proprietary, confidential, or legally privileged information to each other.
-The Parties acknowledge that disclosure of the Confidential Information or use for any purpose except that which is expressly contemplated by this Agreement may jeopardize the rights of the Parties.
-Herein, the term “Disclosing Party” means the Party that is providing Confidential Information, and the term “Receiving Party” means the Party that is receiving Confidential Information.
-When _______ is named as a Disclosing Party or a Receiving Party such term shall include _______ and its affiliates.
+The Disclosing Party is prepared to furnish the Receiving Party with information in connection with a potential financially settled contingent call option with respect to the generation facilities of PC or its affiliates and/or the entering into of a potential financially settled weather derivative transaction (the "Proposed Transaction"), which information is confidential or otherwise generally not available to the public (the "Confidential Information").As used herein, the term “Disclosing Party” means the Party that is providing Confidential Information, and the term “Receiving Party” means the Party that is receiving Confidential Information.

 2. Definition of “Confidential Information”

-“Confidential Information” means information provided under this Agreement to further the Activity that the Disclosing Party reasonably believes to be confidential, proprietary or legally privileged.
-All copies, summaries, diagrams, notes, calculations, recommendations, evaluations, opinions, reports and/or conclusions or other similar materials prepared from or based upon the Confidential Information will also be considered Confidential Information.
-Confidential Information may be transmitted in electronic, written, visual, verbal or audio form and the markings must be applied in a fashion consistent with generally accepted practices related to the transmission method used.
-Confidential Information will not include information that: a) was rightfully in the possession or was rightfully known to the Receiving Party without disclosure restrictions prior to its receipt by the Receiving Party, b) is or becomes a public document or becomes general knowledge by acts other than those of the Receiving Party, or c) is developed by or for the Receiving Party independent of, and without reference to, the Confidential Information.
-Confidential Information will not be deemed to be in the public domain merely because any part of such information is embodied in general disclosures by a Party or because individual features, components or combinations are now or become known to the public.
-Further, since the Parties are working together on the Activity, it is their intent that any legally privileged Confidential Information which is disclosed between the Parties does not lose its legally privileged status.
+“Confidential Information” means information provided under this Agreement to further the Proposed Transaction that the Disclosing Party reasonably believes to be confidential or otherwise generally not available to the public.
+All copies, analyses, compilations, studies, summaries, diagrams, notes, calculations, recommendations, evaluations, opinions, reports and/or conclusions or other similar materials prepared from or based upon the Confidential Information will also be considered Confidential Information.
+Confidential Information may be in electronic, written, visual, verbal or audio form.
+Confidential Information will not include information that: a) is known to Receiving Party at the time of disclosure or is thereafter acquired from a source other than the Disclosing Party that was not known to Receiving Party to be prohibited from making disclosure, b) is or becomes generally available to the public by acts other than those of the Receiving Party, or c) is developed by or for the Receiving Party independent of, and without reference to, the Confidential Information.

 3. Obligation of the Parties